JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 }
 ```

 In some previous examples we created a function decicated to importing dependencies in the Shiny UI but in this case they can piggyback on the `boxxyOutput` function.
 This works using the htmltools package.
-The function `htmltools::htmlDependency` is used to create a dependency that is then attached with `htmltools::attachDependencies`.
+The function `htmltools::htmlDependency` is used to create a dependency\index{dependency} that is then attached with `htmltools::attachDependencies`.
 While the former creates an object that Shiny can understand and translate into `<script>` or `<style>` tags, the former attaches them to the output object and ensures dependencies are not imported multiple times (e.g.: when `boxxyOutput` is used more than once).

-Notice the use of `normalizePath` to retrieve the full path to the `assets` directory as this will not work with a relative path (e.g.: `./assets`).
-The dependencies consist of the three files previously created and necessary to generate the output: `countup.js`, the dependency that was downloaded, as well as `binding.js` and `styles.css`.
+Notice the use of `normalizePath` to retrieve the full path to the `assets`\index{asset} directory as this will not work with a relative path (e.g.: `./assets`).
+The dependencies\index{dependency} consist of the three files previously created and necessary to generate the output: `countup.js`, the dependency that was downloaded, as well as `binding.js` and `styles.css`.

 ```r
 boxxyOutput <- function(id){